 For full course delivery details, please visit the Course Delivery page.

-In addition to the residential and Hub delivery, there will be an extra two days of teaching on 28th and 29th October 2019 in London.
+During 2019-20, in addition to the residential and Hub delivery, there will be an extra two days of teaching on 28th and 29th October 2019 in London.
 Students will be given further details at their first residential in September 2019.

 This programme is designed for students who already have a bachelor’s degree in a subject other than theology, and who can demonstrate experience in student ministry (paid or voluntary).
 If you do not yet have any experience in student ministry, but would like to explore the possibility of studying this programme, please do contact us.